What is a Medicare Out-of-Pocket Maximum?

 Medicare Advantage Out of Pocket Maximums

-• Plans may have two different out-of-pocket maximum levels for in-network providers and out-of-network providers.
+Plans may have two different out-of-pocket maximum levels for in-network providers and out-of-network providers.

-• Deductibles, copayments, and coinsurance costs you pay as part of your Medicare Advantage plan count toward the out-of-pocket maximum.
+Deductibles, copayments, and coinsurance costs you pay as part of your Medicare Advantage plan count toward the out-of-pocket maximum.

-• Monthly premium costs nor your Part D coverages typically count toward your out-of-pocket maximum.
+Monthly premium costs nor your Part D coverages typically count toward your out-of-pocket maximum.

 Medicare Part D

 Medicare Part D covers the majority of outpatient drug prescriptions.
 Premiums, coinsurance, and copayments tend to vary by plan and can increase based on income.
-The current deductible for 2021 is $445.
+The current deductible for 2025 is $590.

-Medicare Part D Out of Pocket Maximums
+Medicare Part D Out-of-Pocket Maximums

 There are no MOOP maximums regarding out-of-pocket coverage for Part D, however, there are different levels of payment phases that kick in once you’ve spent a certain amount on out-of-pocket costs.